MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

 <a id="1">[1]</a>
 V. Alvarez, S. Mazuelas, J.A.
 Lozano.
-"Probabilistic Load Forecasting based on Adaptive Online Learning," *Submitted to IEEE-Transactions on Power Systems.* 2021.
+"Probabilistic Load Forecasting based on Adaptive Online Learning," *IEEE-Transactions on Power Systems.* 2021.

 The corresponding BiBTeX citation is given below: